Veereshamaragatti/e-commerce/README.md

 The backend is architected using a modular, route-based system, and it connects to a cloud-based Supabase (PostgreSQL) database for persistent data storage of products and orders.

+## ✨ Features

+*   **Dynamic Product Gallery:** Fetches and displays product data from a cloud database.
+*   **Detailed Product View:** Users can click on any product to see more details.
+*   **Secure Payment Flow:** Integration with Razorpay, ensuring no sensitive payment information ever touches the server.
+*   **Persistent Data:** Uses Supabase (PostgreSQL) to store product information and log all transactions.
+*   **Modular Backend:** Organized Node.js/Express backend with separated routes for scalability and maintenance.
+*   **Responsive Design:** A clean, 3-column grid layout that adapts to mobile and tablet screens.

 ## 🛠️ Tech Stack